 How to Track a Package

 Below, you’ll find specific tracking information for six major shipping companies.
-Plus, you can track a package right now via the link below each shipper as long as you have your parcel or package ID number.
+Plus, you can track a package right now via the link below each shipper as long as you have your parcel or package ID tracking number.

 1. How to track a UPS package